Achievable logoAchievable logo

 Answer = C) Long 10 SPX 2000 puts

-First, we can eliminate the short puts because they’re bullish and won’t benefit the client if the market falls.
-Also, investors should buy options to hedge themselves.
-Eliminate answer choices B and D.
+First, eliminate the short puts.
+Short puts are bullish and won’t help if the market falls.
+Also, hedging is typically done by buying options, not selling them.
+Eliminate B and D.

-When the market falls, portfolios with betas above 1.0 will likely fall faster and further than the market.
-This is why more volatile portfolios require more protection.
+When the market falls, portfolios with betas above 1.0 will typically fall faster and further than the market.
+That’s why higher-beta portfolios require more option contracts to hedge the same dollar value.

 Key points